nlfiedler/dart-rocksdb/README.md

 ## Build and Test

-Before beginning, be sure to install the prerequisites for building RocksDB itself, as described in the [INSTALL.md](https://github.com/facebook/rocksdb/blob/master/INSTALL.md).
-Use the `PORTABLE=1` environment setting to build a portable version of the RocksDB library.
+Before beginning, use the instructions in [INSTALL.md](./INSTALL.md) as a guide for setting up your system to build the package and its dependencies.
+When building RocksDB itself, use the `PORTABLE=1` environment setting to build a portable version of the library.

 ### Linux